strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 When building data pipelines using Kafka Connect, or replicating data using MirrorMaker, offsets are used to keep track of the flow of data.
 Sink connectors use Kafka's standard consumer offset mechanism, while source connectors store offsets in a custom format within a Kafka topic.

-To manage connector offsets, rather than directly interacting with the underlying Kafka topics, you can make use of the following endpoints from the Connect REST API:
+To manage connector offsets, rather than directly interacting with the underlying Kafka topics, you should make use of the following endpoints from the Connect REST API:

 * `GET /connectors/{connector}/offsets` to list offsets
 * `PATCH /connectors/{connector}/offsets` to alter offsets
 * `DELETE /connectors/{connector}/offsets` to reset offsets

+Some common use-cases for managing connector offsets are:
+* skipping a poison record
+* replaying records
+* specifying a starting offset for a new connector

-From Strimzi 0.44 onwards you can also manage connector offsets directly in the `KafkaConnector` and `KafkaMirrorMaker2` custom resources.
+From Strimzi 0.44 onwards you can manage connector offsets directly in the `KafkaConnector` and `KafkaMirrorMaker2` custom resources.
 This blog post steps through how you can use this new functionality.
-The process is very similar for both Kafka Connect and MirrorMaker, so we'll demonstrate how to do it with KafkaConnect and then explain how the process applies to MirrorMaker.
+The process is very similar for both Kafka Connect and MirrorMaker, so we'll demonstrate how to do it with Kafka Connect and then explain how the process applies to MirrorMaker.

 ### Before we begin